 Trends start somewhere.
 Who decides to change the color of the backstrap woven base cloth before the embroidery begins?
 Who decided to start cutting the edges of the shawls into scallops versus keeping them rectangles?
 The cynic in me says it’s the thread manufacturers driving color changes, but Chip doesn’t agree.
 You can read more about the influences in his and Carol Karasik’s new book, Maya Threads: A Woven History of Chiapas.
 He says there are a few fashion leaders in town, the fashionistas, who the other village women watch and copy.
 One such family has a shop across the plaza from San Lorenzo church.
 The sisters, Petra and Rosie, always seem to have something new to show.

 This visit, Petra showed me new table runners; I had first seen their work four years ago.
 Ater weaving the base cloth on a backstrap loom, she uses the freeform machine-embroidery technique originally used for clothing, changes patterns into larger stitching and bolder flowers, and makes these rich “bouquets” for the table.
-Of course, I purchased from Petra a small selection for you in the ClothRoads shop.

 I hope you’ve enjoyed some behind-the-scenes in Zinacantán.
 Coming next, I’ll highlight how various Chiapas villages celebrate San Sebastián.
 Meanwhile, travel along the cloth road and bring your friends along.
 Share this on.
 By doing so, you help sustain the artisans and their traditions.